build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

     // This is where we add the application stages

     // deploy beanstalk app
-    // For environment with all default values :
+    // For environment with all default values:
     // const deploy = new CdkEBStage(this, 'Pre-Prod');

     // For environment with custom AutoScaling group configuration